 Doing some research, I learned that the cutout shapes date back to colonial times and serve two purposes.
 One is just like I guessed, to get in some light.
 The other one is to differentiate between male and female.
 The moon symbolizes the female and the star the male.
 Outhouses like mine with a moon and stars cut-out must have been built for both genders.

 If you come across traditional outhouses with two seats you probably wonder what the heck this is all about.
-Two seaters used to be very common and are made for two different-sized behinds.
-The bigger one is for adults, the smaller one for kids.
+Two-seaters used to be very common and are made for two different-sized behinds.
+The bigger one is for adults, and the smaller one is for kids.

 I had a different theory about this.
 Living in bear country and most outhouses being without power it seems a good idea to take somebody along at night when you have to head out into the dark.
 It will be less scary and you can share the experience.

 I’m lucky to own a two-seater.
 After a new coat of paint, a new cedar shingles roof and two fancy toilet lids the privy was back in operation.
-A couple of buckets of cedar shaving down the hole and the last stink was gone.
+A couple of buckets of cedar shavings down the hole and the last stink was gone.